Serenity 6.6.0 Release Notes (2023-03-15)

 public object Options { get; set; } // options to pass to the pageInit method

-public string PageId { get; set; } // set s-PageId class in body, might be used for css etc.
+public string PageId { get; set; } // set s-PageId class in body, might be used for CSS, etc.

 public LocalText PageTitle { get; set; } // page title